 Prevents Hair Loss

-Cowpea bestowed with a rich array of hair-friendly nutrients works as a sure shot solution for hair loss.
-Adding cowpea into a meal plan helps to strengthen hair follicles and reduce hair fall.
+Cowpea bestowed with a rich array of hair-friendly nutrients works as a sure-shot solution for hair loss.
+Adding cowpeas to a meal plan helps to strengthen hair follicles and reduce hair fall.

 Promotes Hair Growth

 Cowpeas facilitate the growth of hair to a remarkable extent.
 Being rich in protein, which is one of the main elements of hair growth.
-Thus, regular intake of cowpea can boost the protein content and help to grow your mane stronger and voluminous.
+Thus, regular intake of cowpeas can boost the protein content and help to grow your mane stronger and more voluminous.

 Ways To Include Cowpea Into Your Diet Plan